No Child Left Behind (NCLB) was a failed experiment. That is, it failed as a reform for schools.

 This country desperately needs to talk about proper roles of government in education.
 But for now, local control?

-How and when students need additional help should always be made at the school level.
+When and how students receive additional help should always be made at the school level.
 Do we need good data there?
 Yes.
 But more importantly, we need capable, caring people who understand kids!

 “Coinciding with the movement for more and better data, federal lawmakers established the Statewide Longitudinal Data Systems (SLDS) grant program (part of the Educational Technical Assistance Act of 2002) to help states design, develop, and implement longitudinal data systems.”
 (Source New America Foundation, Many Missing Pieces)